MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-testing-pages.md

 ```

-## Filtering Data on Test Pages
+## Filtering data on test pages

-To filter the data that can be accessed on a test page, you use AL methods correspoding to the [TestFilter Data Type](methods-auto/testfilter/testfilter-data-type.md) instances.
+To filter the data that can be accessed on a test page, you use AL methods corresponding to the [TestFilter Data Type](methods-auto/testfilter/testfilter-data-type.md) instances.
 For example, to filter the customers on the `Customer List` page based on a range of values in the `No.` field, you can write the following code.

 ```AL
 CustomerList.Filter.SetFilter("No.", '20000..30000');
 ```

-## Invoking Actions on Test Pages
+## Invoking actions on test pages

-Any action that is available on a page is also available on the test page that mimics that page.
+Any action that is available on a page is also available on the test page that mimics the original page.
 You access page actions by using the dot notation and the [Invoke Method](methods-auto/testaction/testaction-invoke-method.md).

 These are instances of the [TestAction Data Type](methods-auto/testaction/testaction-data-type.md), so you can use the corresponding AL methods to work with them.
 To access built-in actions, such as Yes, No, OK, or Cancel you can also call the [Yes Method](methods-auto/testpage/testpage-yes-method.md), [No Method](methods-auto/testpage/testpage-no-method.md), [Ok Method](methods-auto/testpage/testpage-ok-method.md) and [Cancel Method](methods-auto/testpage/testpage-ok-method.md) respectively, directly in the test page.

-## Navigating Among Records
+## Navigate among records

-To simulate moving to different items on a list page or moving to different records on a card page, you use one of the following navigation methods:
+To simulate moving to different items on a list page or to different records on a card page, you can use one of the following navigation methods:

 -   [Next Method \(TestPage\)](methods-auto/testpage/testpage-next-method.md)